gzuuus/nips/XX.md

   "content": "Order notes or special requests"
 }
 ```
 #### 2. Payment Request
-There are two variants depending on payment processing mode, manual processing, or service processing, they are described below.
-Once the payment request is received and payed by the buyer a payment receipt MUST be sent to the merchant using a kind `17` dm as described below
+There are two variants depending on payment processing mode: manual or automatic processing.
+After the buyer pays the payment request, they MUST send a payment receipt to the merchant using a kind:`17` dm.

 ##### Manual Processing (merchant → buyer)

-In this mode, the merchant have to manually send the payment request to the buyer.
-Both merchants and users should be aware of the limitations of this manual payment request processing, where the merchant needs to initiate the payment request.
-For this to happen, the merchant must be online or have its own mechanism in place to provide payment requests, such as a service listening for new orders and automatically sending payment requests.
-In any case, users should be conscious that the total price of the order may vary between the time they create the order and the time the merchant sends the payment request.
-It is up to the merchant to decide whether to honor the original total price from when the order was created or update it when sending the payment request.
-In the case the buyer doesn't conforms with a difference in the price it can update the status of the order to "cancelled"
+In this mode, the merchant manually initiates the payment by sending a payment request to the buyer.
+This requires either:
+- The merchant being online to process requests, or
+- Having an automated system for processing payment requests, which can be run by the merchant or a service they rely on according to merchant preferences.

+Important considerations:
+- Merchant shouldn't have a recommended application in their merchant's preferences
+- Final price may differ from the order creation time
+- Merchants decide whether to honor original prices
+- Buyers can cancel orders if they don't agree with price changes

+**Required tags:**
+- `p`: Buyer's public key
+- `subject`: Human-friendly subject line for order payment requests
+- `type`: Must be "2" to indicate payment request
+- `order`: The unique order identifier from the original order
+- `amount`: Total payment amount in satoshis

+**Optional tags:**
+- `payment`: Payment method details, can appear multiple times for different options:
+  - Lightning format: `["payment", "lightning", "<bolt11-invoice or lud16>"]`
+  - Bitcoin format: `["payment", "bitcoin", "<btc-address>"]`
+  - eCash format: `["payment", "ecash", "<cashu-req>"]`

 ```jsonc
 {